kilowhat/kilowhat.net/_extensions/wordpress.md

 Important: enabling "choose username" or "introduction message" will cause a modal to appear when opening the forum.
 This can cause issues with other extensions that also open modals with the page load, like FoF Terms and Flagrow Direct Links.

-### Only allow Wordpress login
+### Only allow WordPress login

-Will replace Flarum login links with the Wordpress login modal.
+Will replace Flarum login links with the WordPress login modal.
-It also opens the Wordpress login modal when attempting to write a new post as guest.
+It also opens the WordPress login modal when attempting to write a new post as guest.

 This completely disables normal login, including from the API.
-If you have users not yet linked to Wordpress, they must register on Wordpress to regain access to their Flarum accounts.
+If you have users not yet linked to WordPress, they must register on WordPress to regain access to their Flarum accounts.

 When this feature is enabled, the Flarum core permission "Sign Up" is set to Closed.
 You must keep "Sign Up" to closed, otherwise it is still possible to register through the API.

 When this feature is enabled, it's impossible to use the password reset feature.
-If you lock yourself out (for example Wordpress no longer works), you can restore normal login by editing the database:
+If you lock yourself out (for example WordPress no longer works), you can restore normal login by editing the database:

     DELETE FROM settings WHERE key = 'kilowhat-wordpress.wordpress_login_only';

-### Action when a user is deleted in Wordpress
+### Action when a user is deleted in WordPress

 **Ignore**: Do nothing in Flarum.
-Keep the user, but unlink it from Wordpress.
+Keep the user, but unlink it from WordPress.
 They will be able to request a password reset if normal login is allowed.

 **Delete**: Delete user in Flarum.